Samuel-Marien/pokedex/README.md

 ## The Ultimate Pokémon Card Database

-Sudent work for learn : react/router, request API and much more...
+Sudtent's work for learn : react/router, request API , react Hook, and more...

 Inspired by https://pokemontcg.guru/